apisearch-io/docs/src/content/plugins.md

 > By default, the CQRS pattern would say that the command should'nt be
 > changeable, but by adding this new plugins layer, some commands can be
 > replaced by new ValueObjects of the same class.

+> The project uses a specific CQRS pattern implementation, and is not to be a
+> perfect pattern implementation project.

 And there's where Apisearch Plugins take their effect.
 A plugin can basically change the behavior of all actions by creating Middlewares.
 Let's see an example